Wednesday Exhibition Tickets (after 3pm)

 TICKETS: $10 Adults | $5 Youth 17 and younger | FREE for Museum Members

-Tickets are required to view special exhibitions.
+Tickets are required to view special exhibitions during Pay What You Wish Wednesdays.
 Please follow our exhibitions page to view the current special exhibitions.
 All other exhibitions are included with general admission.

 From 3pm-8pm every Wednesday, Phoenix Art Museum offers voluntary-donation hours for general admission and reduced rates to view special-engagement exhibitions.
 Consider making a donation to support your Museum and these free-access times for our community.